 1. Get a local SIM card

-When I started traveling at first, I used maps all the time.
+When I started travelling at first, I used maps all the time.
 But playing to the cliché, I don’t read them very well and I landed up asking a lot of people directions, oftentimes standing right where I wanted to go.
 While asking people can no longer completely be replaced, especially in remote parts of the world, nonetheless, buying a local tourist SIM card is invaluable.
 SIM cards are available at airports, tourist offices, or in grocery shops.
 Get a scheme with a lot of data.
-Google maps are my constant travel companion, my savior.
+Google maps are my constant travel companion, my saviour.

 2. Plan your city to city connections in advance, never arrive too late and too tired anywhere